 The genus name, Vernonia, honors William Vernon (1666–1711), an English botanist and entomologist who specialized in mosses and butterflies; he collected biological specimens in Maryland in 1698 but otherwise stuck to England.
-The German naturalist J.C.D. von Schreber named the genus to recognize his contributions to biology.
+The German naturalist J.C.D. von Schreber named the genus to recognize Vernon’s contributions to biology.

 Like the names of many wildflowers, “ironweed” is a compelling, poetic word.
 It implies a scrappy, persistent toughness but also denotes an undeniably beautiful native wildflower.
 A Pulitzer prize-winning novel and its spinoff movie bear the name, and so does a Missouri bluegrass band.

 The large, flat-topped clusters of intense purple flowers attract a wide array of bees, beetles, flies, butterflies, skippers, and other insects.
 These may feed on pollen, nectar, or both.